unyt-org/uix/docs/manual/12 Style and Themes.md

 }
 ```

-This is the preferred way over putting styles in the `entrypoint.css` or a custom theme stylesheet,
-because the styles are always scoped to the element in which they are needed and never leaked out to
+This is the preferred method over placing styles in the `entrypoint.css` or a custom theme stylesheet, because the styles are always scoped to the element in which they are needed and never leaked out to
 other elements in the DOM.

 Element-scoped styles can also be used inside function components, which do not support [external style sheets](#external-style-sheets) like class components.